Formulary

 Offer statin therapy to adults with CVD:

-Offer Atorvastatin 80mg once daily (see section 2.12 Lipid-regulating drugs)
+Offer Atorvastatin 80mg once daily (see 2.12 Lipid-regulating drugs)

 • Use a lower dose of atorvastatin if there is a potential drug interaction, high risk of or experiencing adverse effects, or patient preference.

-Measure non-fasting lipid profile again after 3 months.
+Measure full lipid profile again within 2 to 3 months.
+If target lipid level not achieved:

 • Discuss treatment adherence, timing of dose, diet and lifestyle